-Presentations cover a range of topics including the history of the Everson and its architecture, the museum's permanent collection
+Presentations cover a range of topics including the history of the Everson and its architecture, the Museum's permanent collection,

 and special exhibitions.

-Activities combine art making with discussion about art and artists from the Museum's permanent collection and special exhibitions.
+Art Making activities combine art making with discussion about art and artists from the Museum's permanent collection and special exhibitions.

 Participants can explore a variety of media including ceramics, sculpture, painting, drawing, collage and more.
-Group size is limited to
+Group size is limited to fifteen

 allow maximum individual attention.